dalems4/dreamclinic_customer_churn/README.md

 ## Business Understanding -

 I work at a Dreamclinic Massage in Seattle.
 Clients come in and use our services for some amount of time and then stop coming.
-We also have therapists that have been calling out last minute for injury reasons which causes use to have to last minute cancel/reschedule on their clients which hurts the overall moral of clients and therapists.
+We also have therapists that have been calling out last minute for injury reasons which causes therapists to last minute cancel/reschedule on their clients which hurts the overall moral of both clients and therapists.

 ## Client Data -